AndreaCrotti/pyconuk2012_slides/deco_context/deco.rst

 Context manager
 ===============

+.. main idea is to keep track of the context

 Introduced in Python 2.5 with the with_statement_.

 A context manager is useful whenever you can split the actions in: